jonmbake/jonbake.com/personal_constitution.md

 I, Jon Bake, believe in the health of mind, body, soul, and character.
 To ensure the health of my mind I will always be reading a book of value.
 I will use meditation and visualization daily to calm my mind and visualize the person I want to become.
 In employment, I will have a job or own a business that requires great mental capacity and in my job I will give my full effort.

 The body is dwelling place for the soul.
 It is of utmost importance to maintain the health of my body.
-I will be active everyday, with either cardiovascular activities or weight training or both.
+I will be active every day, with either cardiovascular activities or weight training or both.
 I will only feed my body clean whole foods.
 I will not pollute my body with drugs or alcohol.

 I will be a man of character.
 Above everything, I will always tell the truth and trust in being myself.
-I will be radically open minded.
+I will be radically open-minded.
 I will live by Christian values- love your neighbor as yourself, help out others, do not judge.
 I will not be defined by material possessions.
 I will live debt free and give to help others.
 I will develop good habits and eliminate bad ones.
 I will be goal driven.
 I will give thanks every day for the blessings in my life.

-> "The unexamined life is not worth living" ­- Socrates
+> "The unexamined life is not worth living" - Socrates

 I believe in living a conscious life­­ this constitution will serve as a blueprint for doing so.

-## Articles
+## Principles

-### 1 ­- Family and Friend Above All Else.
+### 1 - Family and Friends Above All Else.

 Simply put: without family and friends I would nothing.
 Family and friends are everything.
 Treat them that way.

-### 2 ­- Enjoy the Ride.
+### 2 - Enjoy the Ride.

 Life is too short to be anything but happy.
 If you are unhappy, have the courage to make the necessary changes to be happy again.
 Bad things will happen.
 Accept what you must, change